“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

 2) The Right Real Estate Facebook Ads Targeting

-Although I mention this second (it comes second when you set up a new Facebook campaign), it is actually slightly more important than the campaign objective you select.
+Although I mention this second (it comes second when you set up a new Facebook campaign), it is slightly more critical than your selected campaign objective.

-The targeting options Facebook provides are very powerful and unmatched compared to other paid ad platforms.
+The targeting options Facebook provides are compelling and unmatched compared to other paid ad platforms.

-If you did the work to find the right angle and thus now know enough about your target audience, you can use this Facebook feature like a sniper and reach your potential customers very efficiently.
+Suppose you worked to find the right angle and thus now know enough about your target audience.

-If done right, only the people who are likely to be interested in your offer will see your ad.
+Only the people likely to be interested in your offer will see your ad if done right.

 You can define the target audience in the “Audience” section of the Facebook ads manager (see second right picture).

-- Custom Audiences: A previously created and saved audience, or a lookalike audience (once you have run a successful campaign for a certain time, you can extend the reach to people similar to your already successful target audience)
+- Custom Audiences: A previously created and saved audience or a lookalike audience (once you have run a successful campaign for a specific time, you can extend the reach to people similar to your already successful target audience)